wp-plugins/loginradius-for-wordpress/readme.txt

 == Screenshots ==

-1. **Wordpress Social Login Slider**: This screenshot displays Social Login Slider for Wordpress.
+1. **Wordpress Social Login Slider**: Displays Social Login Slider for Wordpress on home page.
-2. **Wordpress LoginRadius page**: This screenshot shows the LoginRadius user account for wordpress users.
-3. **Wordpress admin panel**: This screenshot shows the wordpress Admin panel with various options.
-4. **Wordpress commentbox**: This screenshot displays loginradius interface for comment section.
+2. **Wordpress commentbox**: It displays loginradius interface for comment section.
 Its showing all select provider with a slider option.
+3. **Lots of pre-defined themes**: Get lots of pre-defined iconsets and themes for your Wordpress social login.
+4. **Wordpress LoginRadius page and WordPress Admin panel**: Shows the LoginRadius user account for wordpress users and also wordpress Admin panel with various options.
-5. **Wordpress Login Box**: This screenshot displays loginradius interface for wordpress Login box.
+5. **Wordpress Login Box**: Displays loginradius interface for wordpress Login box.
 Its showing all select provider with a slider option.
+6. **Social Analytics**: Get analytics of your user base and their behavior on your website based on social parameters such as age, gender, location, etc. It’s a unique insight into your user base to help you narrow down key marketing and sales strategies.

 == Testimonials ==
 <em>"LoginRadius is by far the best one-click login solution for websites.
 You have a fast and friendly support team at your disposal 24/7."</em><br>